chanvitbkk/Flight-Reservation/README.md

 This is my first project and, before this I haven't learn about web development.

-I want to apologise for this messy codes and file .
+I want to apologise for my messy codes and files in theis project .

-When I re-arrange a file.
-The webpage can not be open. :cry:

 ### How to use?
 1. Open localhost (I'm using MAMP)